Q1: What is We Direct Music Videos (WDMV)?

 Q10: Are you planning to have a community meeting in my city?

-A: Right now Community Meetings are only held in Los Angeles, New York, and London.
-However, as we grow this could change!
-If you would like to start a group in your city send us an email at firstname.lastname@example.org and let us know which city you would like to become a Community Leader for.
+So far we have this relationship with New York, London, and Paris.
+If you would like to start a group in your city send us an email at email@example.com and let us know which city you would like to become a Community Leader for.
 We will give you all the details on how to get started.

 Q11: Is there an online community for those of us who can’t meet up in person?

 A: You know it!
-The WDMV Reddit group is a private online message board for those who cannot attend our meetings, or for anyone who has a pressing question they want to ask the community between meetings.
-This will be the place for us to exchange information in a private online setting.
+The WDMV Reddit group is an online message board for those who cannot attend our meetings, or for anyone who has a pressing question they want to ask the community between meetings.
 We think for productive conversations to take place, there needs to be a safe place for open and candid discussion to happen.
-This is why we have decided to make this community private and for directors only.

 Q12: What is the difference between WDMV “Community Hangouts” and “Town Halls”?